openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 (see :ref:`Invariance`).

-Mixed override-compatibility between types of different kinds is always false, except the compatibilty with class type ``Object`` as any type is a subtype of ``Object``.
+Mixed override-compatibility between types of different kinds is always false, except the compatibility with class type ``Object`` as any type is a subtype of ``Object``.

 Variances to be used for types that can be override-compatible in different